anirudh10/anirudh10.github.io/about.md

 Hi, I'm Anirudh and I'm an software developer at Beachfront Media and @anirudhonezero on twitter.

-I intend to share my learnings here and create something of long lasting value.
+I intend to share my learnings and create something of long lasting value.